stencila/stencila/docs/reference/schema/code/execution-error.md

 ## Related

-The `CodeError` type is related to these types:
+The `ExecutionError` type is related to these types:

 - Parents: [`Entity`](https://github.com/stencila/stencila/blob/main/docs/reference/schema/other/entity.md)
 - Children: none

 ## Formats

-The `CodeError` type can be encoded (serialized) to, and/or decoded (deserialized) from, these formats:
+The `ExecutionError` type can be encoded (serialized) to, and/or decoded (deserialized) from, these formats:

 | Format                                                                                        | Encoding         | Decoding     | Status                 | Notes |
 | --------------------------------------------------------------------------------------------- | ---------------- | ------------ | ---------------------- | ----- |